SemkiShow/SemkiAI/README.md

 0. You must have a CUDA-capable NVIDIA GPU to run this library or set the useGPU variable to false
 1. Install the latest CUDA SDK
+2. Download the latest release. **The main branch is not stable!**
-2. Run compile_examples.sh
+3. Run compile_examples.sh
-3. Run the compiled binary manually.
+4. Run the compiled binary manually.
 The compiled binaries are located in examples/*/build/

 ## How to use